oVirt/ovirt-site/source/feature/design/livemerge.html.md

 # Limits and Risks

+*   **Phase 1**: support only forward live merge to the image leaf
+*   **Phase 2**: support forward and backward live merge of any volume in the chain

+### Limits and Risks Phase 1

+*   The SPM must be able to remove an internal volume
+    -   **Problem**: The current implementation of the resource manager is forbidding such operation
+    -   **Problem**: A check (or synchronization) is required to ensure that the SPM won't remove a volume that is actually in use
+*   QEMU is changing the snapshot backing file
+    -   **Problem**: this might lead to a short time where the backing file and the metadata are inconsistent

+### Limits and Risks Phase 2

 *   QEMU/Libvirt must support the backward live merge
     -   **Problem:** without the proper support in qemu/libvirt it is impossible to implement a backward live merge
     -   **Bugzilla:**